Point Duty Traffic Court Defence & Legal Services — Licensed Paralegal OntarioPoint DutyTraffic Court Defence and Legal Services

 Penalties

 Hybrid.
 On summary: up to 2 years less a day.
 On indictment: up to 10 years.
-Mandatory minimum fines and extension of the underlying prohibition.
+The court may impose a further driving prohibition, and may order it served consecutively to the existing one.
 Criminal record on conviction.

 iii.